krusve/krusve.github.io/_posts/2022-10-31-wargames-bandit.md

 ```
 Then you will be asked to give the passwords, which you will find within each level.

+Complex commands will be explained for each level, while the general commands can be found in a table at the end of the write-up.

 ## Level 0

 <hr>